therapy & support

 This website provides general information only and does not serve as a substitute for engaging directly with your own appropriately qualified professional to receive clinical advice tailored to your personal circumstances, safety, treatment, and support needs.
 By using this website, you acknowledge that steady space and its practitioners are not liable for any loss, injury, or damage arising from reliance on the information provided herein.

-terms and conditions | privacy policy | accessibility statement | feedback & complaints
+terms and conditions | privacy policy |

-steady space acknowledges the Turrbal and Jagera peoples as the Traditional Owners and Custodians of Country on which we work.
+steady space acknowledges the Turrbal and Jagera peoples as the Traditional Owners and Custodians of the land on which we work.
 We acknowledge the continued and enduring connection to land, waters and community of Traditional Owners and Custodians of Country throughout Australia and pay our deepest respect to Elders past and present.
-This land has always been a place of learning, health, and gathering.
-Always was, always will be.
+This land has always been a place of learning and gathering.

 steady space is committed to respecting, protecting and promoting human rights and upholding our obligations under the Human Rights Act, 2019.